 My equipment arrived two days after I signed up.
 Here’s what came inside the box:

 NOTE: Verizon began offering a new Internet Gateway starting in August 2023.
 The company says it offers faster upload speeds, better Wi-Fi coverage throughout the home and improved signal strength.

 The first step in the setup process is to find a location for your internet gateway.
 Verizon suggests that you place the gateway near a window or an exterior-facing wall.

 Then, plug one end of the power adapter into the bottom of the gateway and the other end into an outlet.

-From there, the light on the front of the gateway should blink for about five minutes.
+From there, the light on the front of the gateway should blink for about five minutes to indicate that it’s booting.
 If the light settles on solid white, your gateway setup is complete.

 However, if the light turns solid red, move the gateway to a different spot and start over.

 Verizon Router: LED Indicators Explained

 |White||Normal operation (solid)|

 After setting up the gateway, you need to connect your devices (phones, TVs, computers, etc.) to your new network.